Skip to content

 • Shop at Peri Texni - This art gallery has original watercolor and oil paintings of Kefalonia.
 Well worth a visit if you're in the market to take home some beautiful art!

-• Onar Gift Shop - We recently collaborated with them to design a handful of exclusive tees for their shop!
+• Onar Gift Shop -Β We recently collaborated with them to design a handful of exclusive tees for their shop!
 You’ll also find a selection of beautifully curated handmade jewelry and ceramics by local artisans, as well as clothing and accessories!
 You’ll find them located at the beginning of the charming Lithostroto shopping district in Argostoli, Kefalonia

 • Melissani Lake, Sami – This underwater lake and cave may be one of the top tourist attractions in Kefalonia, but a tourist trap it is not.
 In fact, it's a must-do activity on the island.
 The cave is accessed by descending an underground tunnel, ending in a small pier.
 From there, small boats take visitors through the cave for a complete tour.
 Take in the sun as it pours into the cave, and watch the water that fills it as it dances and glitters.
+But get there early before the crowds otherwise the wait can be upwards of 2 hours during peak season.

 Take a water taxi from Zola Harbor - You can also rent a water taxi from the Zola village harbor near Agia Kyriaki beach (located in the northwest side of the island).
 They take you to the secluded, gorgeous white sand beaches in the Myrtos bay - most of which are inaccessible by car.
 Fteri beach is the most notable beach, but often these water taxis will make multiple stops to some of the other beaches including Amidi Beach, Kamari Beach and Aspros Gialos.